Cadherin/scrollytelling/README.md

 At the time that this repo is published, there is one set of template.
 It comprises of the following:
 - A HTML file
 - A CSS stylesheet
-- A sample hero page image
+- A sample cover page image

 More to be added in templates to be published in the future